LLLiPhys/COMSOL/README.md

-### Use COMSOL combined with MATLAB to model electronic and optical properties of low-dimensional semiconductors
+### Use COMSOL+MATLAB to simulate electronic and optical properties of low-dimensional semiconductors

 - Electronic properties of semiconductor quantum dots